Nothing beats the thrill of moving into a new home. By doing so, you can get a fresh start and enjoy more of what life has to offer.

 To guarantee your safety and that of your loved ones on the day you move, keep the following things in mind:

 - Always use the proper moving tools to protect yourself and your belongings.
 When moving your appliances, a soft-wheeled dolly should be utilized.

 - Get rid of anything that could cause a hazard in your home, and make sure that the doors and windows are secure.

 - On moving day, ask a trusted friend or family member to watch your children or pets so you can focus on getting everything packed and ready to go.

-- Use straps to support your back and shoulders while lifting heavy objects, or use gloves to avoid getting splinters or nails in your hands.
+- Use straps to support your back and shoulders while lifting heavy objects or use a pair of durable gloves to avoid getting splinters or nails in your hands.

 6. Not Prioritizing Your Utilities

 Before relocating, you’ll want to make sure that the utilities in your new home have already been set up.
 Otherwise, you wouldn’t be able to move around easily or settle down if you don’t have electricity or water.